piwik-script

 Advisor: Prof. Dr. Christian Klingenberg

-Mar.
-2020 - now PhD studies, Institute of Mathematics, University of Wuerzburg, Germany
+B.Sc. in Mathematics, University of Wuerzburg, Germany